aarontward/CellFindR/README.md

 ### sub_clustering
 This function takes in a Seurat object with initialized first layer clustering in the active ident and will output a Seurat object with CellFindR clustering groups.
 This function will take the most time to run.
+Once this is run, inside your directly should have a folder for each subcluster, such as 0, 1 and as well as folders for subclusters such as 1.0, 1.0.0 and etc. A RDS file with the cluster of interest.
+If there are subgroups within this group,  within each of these folders, it should include a matrix in the format of the get_matrix function as described below between the clusters, folders cluster and violin for the top differential expressed genes and a UMAP representation of this cluster.

 ### get_analysis
 For given Seurat object, returns mitochondria gene $ and UMI plots and the matrix, and statistics matrices in .csv form.
-Then also runs the get_matrix and get_stats function s below
+Then also runs the get_matrix and get_stats functions below

 ### gen_matrix_plot
 For given Seurat object, creates new directory inside the file and returns violin/cluster plots of the top 20 differential genes for the active ident.
 Will also return RDS Seurat file, generate a get_matrix matrix as below.